jmieses/jmportfolio.github.io/_posts/2020-04-24-Swapping-Nibbles-in-64-bitfield.md

 $$ \frac{\qquad \texttt{0123456789ABCDEF} \\ \& \quad \texttt{00000000FFFFFFFF}}{\qquad \texttt{0000000089ABCDEF}} \hspace{3em}
 \frac{\qquad \texttt{0123456789ABCDEF} \\ \& \quad \texttt{FFFFFFFF00000000}}{\qquad \texttt{0123456700000000}} $$

-Consequently, we shift the right and left each of the 8 byte halfs.
+Consequently, we can move each half to it's expected place.
+This is achieve using the right and left shift operator moving the bit sequence by 32 bits.

 $$ \hspace{7em} \texttt{(0000000089ABCDEF << 32) = 89ABCDEF00000000} \\
 \hspace{7em} \texttt{(0123456700000000 >> 32) = 0000000001234567}$$